 Any chemical can be reported in Section 7C, however, certain waste management codes should not be reported for certain toxic chemicals.
 The chart below indicates which codes can be reported in Section 7C when using TRI-ME.
-Treatment code R99, which is not listed in this chart, can be reported for any toxic chemical.

-Recycling Code for Section 7C Parent Metals Metal Category Compounds Metals with Qualifiers Individually- listed Metal Compounds R21, R22, R23, R24, R26, R27, R28, R29, R30 (these codes are for metals only) All All All All R12, R13, R14, R19, R40 None None None All
+Recycling Code for Section 7C Parent Metals Metal Category Compounds Metals with Qualifiers Individually- listed Metal Compounds H10 (this code is for metals only All All All All H20 None None None All H39 All All All All